mycodecrafting/php-beanstalk/docs/source/class-ref/BeanstalkCommandStatsJob.rst

 .. topic:: Class Methods

-    * :php:meth:`BeanstalkCommandStatsJob::__construct` -- Constructor
+    * :php:meth:`StatsJob::__construct` -- Constructor
-    * :php:meth:`BeanstalkCommandStatsJob::getCommand` -- Get the command to send to the beanstalkd server
+    * :php:meth:`StatsJob::getCommand` -- Get the command to send to the beanstalkd server
-    * :php:meth:`BeanstalkCommandStatsJob::parseResponse` -- Parse the response for success or failure.
+    * :php:meth:`StatsJob::parseResponse` -- Parse the response for success or failure.
-    * :php:meth:`BeanstalkCommandStatsJob::returnsData` -- Does the command return data?
+    * :php:meth:`StatsJob::returnsData` -- Does the command return data?

 .. php:method:: __construct( $id )